Safed Candles Gallery presents stunning handcrafted candles in the old city of Safed. Let’s begin our visit!

 Source: safed.co.il

-When you enter this store and gallery, you can see where they make some of the candles (but they ask not to photograph that corner).
+When you enter this store and gallery, you can see where they make some candles (but they ask not to photograph that corner).
 Yes, all these are handcrafted candles.

 Besides regular candles, there are many big and beautiful works (all are candles).
 Here are several examples.

-As you can see, there are both references to the Bible and modern movies.
+As you can see, there are references to the Bible and modern movies.
 The works are remarkable.
-And though we went only to take a look, in the end, we purchased several sets of Shabbat candles, at thirty NIS per set.
+And though we went only to take a look, in the end, we purchased several sets of Shabbat candles at thirty NIS per set.

 Where to buy Safed Candles?

-You can purchase Safed Candles either in the store (as we did) or buy them online.
+You can purchase the candles in the store (as we did) or buy them online.
 I saw that several different online stores, including Amazon, offer them.

 Summary

-Safed Candles was a pleasant surprise on our Safed tour.
-And if you are visiting the old city, I suggest making a stop there.
+This was a pleasant surprise on our tour of Safed.
+And if you are visiting the old city, I suggest stopping there.
 You can see the unique works and purchase souvenirs.

 Have you been to Safed Candles?
 Tell us about your experience in the comments below.